1080p Projector Comparison Report

 The cost of an anamorphic lens and sled is typically $3000 - $6000 for projectors in this price range, in other words, often costs more than the projector.
 It also means unless you are buying one with one of the better/more expensive projectors, you are going to get a lot more bang for your buck skipping the lens, and buying a much better projector.

-The PT-AE7000 doesn't need an anamorphic lens to put a Cinemascope image on a 2.35:1 screen with no letterboxing!
+The PT-AE4000 doesn't need an anamorphic lens to put a Cinemascope image on a 2.35:1 screen with no letterboxing!
 This saves thousands of dollars, but has some trade-offs.
 Panasonic accomplishes this trick by allowing you (once set up) to touch a button to change the lens' zoom to fill that 2.35:1 screen.
-Press another button and it handles your 16:9 and 4:3 content by zooming out, so the image doesn't extend above or below your widescreen.
+Press another button and it handles your 16:9 and 4:3 content.
 The trick to making this work, is that you can save the two different zoom settings in a lens memory area.

 The downsides are: That letterbox is still there, it's just not hitting the screen, it's above and below it.
-That shouldn't be a problem if your wall is dark, but if not, you will see the faint light grays, above and below the screen.
-At the most, it will still be less bright than the darkest blacks on the projected image.
-In other words "don't worry about it too much."
-Also different from using a real anamorphic lens, is that the Panasonic and other brands projectors with Lens Memory, doesn't use all its resolution for the image itself.
+That shouldn't be a problem if your wall is dark, but if not, you will see the faint light - grays, above and below the screen.
+Also different from using a real anamorphic lens, is that the Panasonic projector still isn't using all its resolution for the image itself.
 With a "real" anamorphic lens and stretch, every pixel is in use, not just the about 80% that get used for the movie in this case.
 As a result, you are giving up a fair amount of brightness.

 All that considered, it's a really nice feature that allows you to go "Cinemascope" without the big expense.
+I had expected to see a couple more projectors this year, offering a similar solution to the Panasonic "Lens Memory".
 Of course you can do the same trick with any 1080p projector with a lot of zoom range, but it is the combination of the ability to save the settings (thus "Lens memory") that makes it convenient.
-I'd hate to have to get up on a ladder to change the manual zoom lens on, perhaps an Epson, or Optoma projector, each time I want to go from a Cinemascope movie to HDTV, or other none 2.35:1 aspect ratio content.
+I'd hate to have to get up on a ladder to change the manual zoom lens on, perhaps an Epson, or LG projector, each time I want to go from a Cinemascope movie to HDTV, or other none 2.35:1 aspect ratio content.

-With Lens Memory, remember, you need the projector's zoom to stop in two different positions.
-That effectively cuts down the working placement range you can mount the projector, by almost 50% if you have a lens with a 2:1 zoom.
-If you consider the Sony VPL-VW95ES, it offers lens memory, but only has a 1.6:1 zoom.
-With a 100" screen you less than 2 feet placement, compared to over 6 feet without Lens Memory.
-Be sure to figure out if you can work with the more limited placement flexibility required for Lens Memory, before ordering that 2.35:1 or 2.40:1 aspect ratio projector screen.
+With the Panasonic, remember, you need the projector's zoom to stop in two different positions.
+That effectively cuts down the distance range you can mount the projector, by about 50%.
+You need to see if you can work with the more limited placement flexibility required for Lens Memory.

 ISF, THX Certification